Homer Goes to College: Cultural references

 The episode contains several references to the film Animal House, including the song "Louie Louie" by The Kingsmen, which plays throughout the film.
 The couch gag with the huge pink foot squashing the Simpsons is a reference to The Foot of Cupid from the television series Monty Python's Flying Circus.
 The film Monty Python and the Holy Grail is also referenced when Benjamin, Doug, and Gary imitate the Knights who say Ni.
 They play Dungeons & Dragons, hold arguments over Star Trek, and their room number is 222, a reference to the television series Room 222.
 Homer has posters of Albert Einstein and W. C. Fields hanging on his wall.
 The books that Homer cites as his favorites are TV Guide, Son of Sniglet and Katharine Hepburn's Me.
 Bart scratching the chalkboard to get everyone's attention is a reference to the film Jaws.
 The episode contains the first reference to the Internet on The Simpsons, as "computer signals" being sent between the Nerds and MIT.
 A picture in the dorm showing four men wearing silver dome hats resembles the '80s new wave band Devo.
 The phrases the nerds say when Homer greets them ("Intruder Alert", and "Stop the Humanoid!") are from the 1980 arcade game Berzerk.
+Lisa tells Homer: "Some nerds of note include...popcorn magnate Orville Redenbacher, rock star David Byrne, and supreme court justice David Souter."
+Homer replies "Oh, not Souter!"; his apparent familiarity with Supreme Court Justices is a running gag.

 Mr. Burns asks Homer to "find the jade monkey" in a reference to the film The Maltese Falcon.
 He also offers the nuclear inspectors a washer and dryer or the contents of a mysterious box, which parodies the gameshow Let's Make a Deal.
-Mr. Burns' escape pod resembles the one used by R2-D2 and C-3PO in the first Star Wars film.
+Mr. Burns' escape pod resembles the one used by R2-D2 and C-3PO in Star Wars.
 Mr. Burns tries to get Homer into college by using violence and hitting one of the members of the admissions committee with a baseball bat, a reference to the film The Untouchables.